jjjawad/ai-accounting-cfo/buildlog.md

   * Ran `npm run build` in `frontend/` with no reported TypeScript or build errors.
 Manual UI reprocess test not executed in this step.
 * Notes:

-  * Added per-row ìReprocessî action in the Documents list for `uploaded`/`error` files, calling `/api/files/:id/process`, disabling during the request, and updating status to `processing` locally on success.
+  * Added per-row ÔøΩReprocessÔøΩ action in the Documents list for `uploaded`/`error` files, calling `/api/files/:id/process`, disabling during the request, and updating status to `processing` locally on success.
 Upload behavior and existing status/type rendering remain unchanged.

-### STEP 9.13 ó End-to-End Verification: Upload ?
+### STEP 9.13 ÔøΩ End-to-End Verification: Upload ?
 Storage ?
 DB ?
-Pipeline Trigger ó Completed
+Pipeline Trigger ÔøΩ Completed

 * Date: December 5, 2025
 * Files CREATED: